 Homeowners often want to know why their ornamental pear trees have yellow to brown spots on the leaves.
 These leaf spots are caused by cedar-hawthorn rust.
-It is a fungal disease similar to cedar apple rust that occurs on crabapples, but it is caused by a different organism.
-This disease is passed from junipers to the pear in the spring, and from the pear to the juniper in the summer.
+It is a fungal disease similar to cedar apple rust that occurs on crabapples, but a different organism causes it.
+This disease is passed from junipers to the pears in the spring and from the pears to the junipers in the summer.
 Instead of spots on the leaves, junipers have roundish brown growths that look a little like human brains on their needles.
 After the spring rains, the fungus on the junipers will be covered in orange tentacle-like growths.
 Spores are released from these growths, called spore horns, and then infect pear trees creating brown or orange spots on the leaves.

 *Please read and follow all label instructions when applying chemicals.